rexcontrols/REXexamples/0404_ODBC_Database_Connection/0404-03_MySQL_Archive_Export/README.md

-﻿Exporting archive signals to database
+Exporting archive signals to database
 =====================================

 This folder contains the source files for the demonstration project on exporting